-Here, to be eligible for MassHealth CarePlus, an individual's modified adjusted gross income must be less than or equal to 133% of the federal poverty level, which is \$1,670/monthly for a household of one.2 130 CMR 505.008(A)(2)(c).
-The Appellant did not dispute that her gross monthly income is \$6,501.
-Accordingly, there is no dispute that the Appellant's income currently exceeds 133% of the federal poverty level.
-Therefore, the Appellant does not meet the financial requirements to qualify for MassHealth CarePlus.3 Thus, MassHealth did not err in issuing the April 4, 2024, notice and the appeal is denied.
+To be eligible for MassHealth CarePlus, an individual's modified adjusted gross income must be less than or equal to 133% of the federal poverty level, which is \$1,670/monthly for a household of one.3 130 CMR 505.008(A)(2)(c).
+The regulation specifies that it is based on the household's gross rather than net income.
+I understand that the Appellant has necessary living expenses, but because the Appellant's income currently exceeds 133% of the federal poverty level, the Appellant does not meet the financial requirements to qualify for MassHealth CarePlus.4 Therefore, MassHealth did not err in issuing the May 22, 2024, notice and the appeal is denied.